 · Do not include information or pictures that could be embarrassing to you.

-· The ending slide should show an image and at least one sentence.
+· The ending slide should show any random image and at least one sentence.

 · Animate the presentation to automatically advance the slides.
-Allow a time delay of at least 8-10 seconds between slides, to give the viewers time to read the content.
+Allow a time delay of at about 3-6 seconds between slides, to give the viewers time to read the content.

 The YouTube video

 Each team, after completing the PowerPoint, will convert it to a YouTube video and post it online.
 Individual team members do not have to post it separately; this is a team project.

 When you set up your YouTube channel, set the privacy setting of the video to “unlisted” if you don’t want it to be viewable by the whole world (you almost certainly don’t).

 When you get the video posted online and working, you are done.
 Be prepared to show the YouTube video to your professor during the next class.
 U form.

 Here is help, if you need it: